Lakens/statistical_inferences/docs/03-likelihoods.md

 A) The likelihood curve is a horizontal line.
 B) The script returns and error message: it is not possible to plot the likelihood curve for 0 heads.
-C) The curve starts at its highest point at θ = 0, and then the likelihood decreases as θ increases.
+C) The curve starts at its highest point at p = 0, and then the likelihood decreases as p increases.
-D) The curve starts at its lowest point at θ = 0, and then the likelihood increases as θ increases.
+D) The curve starts at its lowest point at p = 0, and then the likelihood increases as p increases.

 **Q3**: Get a coin out of your wallet.
 Flip it 13 times, and count the number of heads.
 Using the code above, calculate the likelihood of your observed results under the hypothesis that your coin is fair, compared to the hypothesis that the coin is not fair.
 Set the number of successes (x) to the number of heads you observed.
 Change H1 to the number of heads you have observed (or leave it to 0 if you didn’t observe any heads at all!).
 You can just use 4/13, or enter 0.3038.
 Leave H0 at 0.5.
 Run the script to calculate the likelihood ratio.
 What is the likelihood ratio of a fair compared to a non-fair coin (or H0/H1) that flips heads as often as you have observed, based on the observed data?
 Round your answer to 2 digits after the decimal.

 Earlier we mentioned that with increasing sample sizes, we had collected stronger relative evidence.
 Let’s say we would want to compare L(p = 0.4) with L(p = 0.5).

-**Q4**: What is the likelihood ratio if H1 is 0.4, H1 is 0.5, and you flip 5 heads in 10 trials?
+**Q4**: What is the likelihood ratio if H1 is 0.4, H0 is 0.5, and you flip 5 heads in 10 trials?
 From the two possible ways to calculate the likelihood ratio (H1/H0 and H0/H1), report the likelihood that is ≥ 1, and round to 2 digits after the decimal point.

-**Q5**: What is the likelihood ratio if H1 is 0.4, H1 is 0.5, and you flip 50 heads in 100 trials?
+**Q5**: What is the likelihood ratio if H1 is 0.4, H0 is 0.5, and you flip 50 heads in 100 trials?
 From the two possible ways to calculate the likelihood ratio (H1/H0 and H0/H1), report the likelihood that is ≥ 1, and round to 2 digits after the decimal point.

-**Q6**: What is the likelihood ratio if H1 is 0.4, H1 is 0.5, and you flip 500 heads in 1000 trials?
+**Q6**: What is the likelihood ratio if H1 is 0.4, H0 is 0.5, and you flip 500 heads in 1000 trials?
 From the two possible ways to calculate the likelihood ratio (H1/H0 and H0/H1), report the likelihood that is ≥ 1, and round to 2 digits after the decimal point.

-**Q7**: When comparing two hypotheses (θ = X vs θ = Y), a likelihood ratio of:
+**Q7**: When comparing two hypotheses (p = X vs p = Y), a likelihood ratio of:

 A) 0.02 means that there is not enough evidence in the data for either of the two hypotheses.
 B) 5493 means that hypothesis p = X is most supported by the data.
-C) 5493 means that hypothesis p = X is much more supported by the data than θ = Y.
+C) 5493 means that hypothesis p = X is much more supported by the data than p = Y.
-D) 0.02 means that the hypothesis that the data are 2% more likely under the hypothesis that θ = X than under the hypothesis that p = Y.
+D) 0.02 means that the hypothesis that the data are 2% more likely under the hypothesis that p = X than under the hypothesis that p = Y.

 ### Questions about mixed results